 Cleaning and Conservation of the Ceiling and Clerestory

-The work presents a unique opportunity to involve Oberlin students.
-Conservator Heather Galloway is teaching a museum-sponsored course about the work during the fall 2014 semester, and participated in a spring 2014 first-year seminar on materials, taught by chemistry professor Catherine Oertel, in which she discussed the project.
+The work presented a unique opportunity to involve Oberlin students.
+Conservator Heather Galloway taught a museum-sponsored course about the work during the fall 2014 semester, and participated in a spring 2014 first-year seminar on materials, taught by chemistry professor Catherine Oertel, in which she discussed the project.

 ICA conservators at work.
 The paintings along the left (south) side have been cleaned.